paladin-t/b8/docs/manual.md

 ### Quantized asset

-A quantized image is a readonly paletted image.
-The only way in BASIC8 to create a quantized image is importing from an existing image file, it supports "*.png", "*.bmp" and "*.tga" files.
+A quantized image is a paletted image.
+There are two ways in BASIC8 to create a quantized image, one is creating a blank with specific size, the other one is importing from an existing image file (it supports "*.png", "*.bmp" and "*.tga" files).

-To create a new quantized image asset, click `Disk`, `New asset`, `Quantized image`, then browse and import from an image file.
+To create a new quantized image asset, click `Disk`, `New asset`, `Quantized image`, then fill in size to create a blank, or browse and import from an image file.

 To open an existing quantized image asset, click `Disk`, `Open asset`, then select a "*.quantized" asset.
-It's for preview only.

 To rename a quantized image asset, click `Disk`, `Rename asset`, then select a "*.quantized" asset.